Old Favorites: Reread charts/poems from previous stories.

 Story: Ask students to share their favorite part of the story or their favorite version of the story from this week.
 Reread the story using the interactive retelling chart.

 Take Home: Work with students to make their own interactive retelling booklets that have the same wording as the class retelling chart.
 Students work to write in the missing beginning or ending letter of each character from the story (w, m, n, h, k, d, c, p, f) and then color the booklet.
 Reread as a class and then students take home the booklet to share with their families over and over!

 Focus Story: The Gingerbread Man by Robert McCracken

-Make a Gingerbread Man or Mother Hubbard (from lessons in TLC Nursery Rhymes and TLC Beginning Lessons books - both from TLC)
+Make a Gingerbread Man or Mother Hubbard (from lessons in TLC Nursery Rhymes and TLC Beginning Lessons books)

 Music/Movement: Move and sing to the 'GingerKids' number rhyme

 Math: Use the Gingerbread Man Counting Chart